hitochan777/forest_aligner/README.md

       nile.py --e train.e --f train.f --a train.a.f-e --inverse train-st.a.f-e ... etc.

-      Nile will fire features to softly enforce agreement between the two models.
+      forest-aligner will fire features to softly enforce agreement between the two models.

   (c) Analogously, for your next source-tree model, flip the aligned 1-best alignments
-      of your training and dev data from the target-tree model to e-f format, and supply it to Nile with the --inverse and --inverse_dev flags:
+      of your training and dev data from the target-tree model to e-f format, and supply it to forest-aligner with the --inverse and --inverse_dev flags:

       nile.py --e train.f --f train.e --a train.e.e-f --inverse train-tt.a.e-f ... etc.